JHenzi/linode-ddns-docker/README.md

 # Linode Dynamic DNS Updater

 **Want a Docker container to update your Linode Dynamic DNS entries?** This lightweight service automatically keeps your Linode DNS A records in sync with your changing public IP address.
+Perfect for home servers, VPNs, and any service with a dynamic IP that needs reliable Linode Dynamic DNS updates.

+A simple, automated solution for managing Linode Dynamic DNS records when your IP address changes.
+No manual DNS updates required - this Docker container handles everything automatically.

 ## Features

 - ✅ **Automatic IP Detection** - Monitors your public IP using multiple reliable sources
+- ✅ **Auto-Discovery** - Automatically discover and configure Linode Dynamic DNS records matching your current IP
 - ✅ **Smart Baseline** - On first run, fetches current DNS IP to avoid unnecessary updates
 - ✅ **Root Domain Support** - Update root domains (example.com) or subdomains (www.example.com)
 - ✅ **Lightweight** - Minimal Alpine-based Docker image (~15MB)